fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 ### Webpack config

-Now is a good time to differenciate between production config and development config. therefor we are going to split the configs into three configuration variables: *common*, *development* and *production*.
+Now is a good time to differentiate between production config and development config.
+Therefore, we are going to split the configs into three configuration variables: *common*, *development* and *production*.

 To combine the configurations we will use the library webpack-merge, so install that first:

 * **Run:** `yarn add --dev webpack-merge`

-Now put the content of the default export to an constant `commonConfig` and remove all conditions, where we were checking if isProd is true or other dev settings where made.
-On Bottom we now define an variable that contains the setup specific config:
+Now put the content of the default export to a constant `commonConfig` and remove all conditions where we were checking if isProd is true or other dev settings where made.
+On Bottom we now define a variable that contains the setup specific config:

 **Update** `webpack.config.babel.js`
 ```jsx